Town Square

 perceived.

-Very Sad.
+34. Very Sad.
 These folks are old and they cross with caution.
 Never a cell phone in hand.
 Driver of car was at fault 100 percent.
-[Portion removed.]
+She should be charged accordingly.
+She was NOT PAYING ATTENTION and distracted with her kid in the car!!!!!
 Very sad.
 Someone lost a Grandpa, life will never be the same for Grandma.
 Very sad.

 Crossing mid block is unwise unless we are all perfectly certain that there is no traffic.